What Is WordPress SEO?

 But just because you fall within your target audience, it doesn’t mean that you represent everyone that you want to target.

-Richard still had to spend time taking a closer look at what his target audience wants.
+Paul still had to spend time taking a closer look at what his target audience wants.

 He already had a good idea of what they were looking for, but he also needed to consider the background of his audience.